TimelikeClosure/.github/docs/PULL_REQUEST_TEMPLATE/bug_fix.md

 1. Merge the pull request.
 1. Delete the source branch.
 1. Open the Related Issue from the Content section and follow its "After Merging Pull Requests" instructions.

-> _After all steps are completed, no more actions are required._